 Davis graduated from New Mexico State University in 1983 with a bachelor's degree in Electrical Engineering.
 He earned his master's degree in business administration from Arizona State University in 1992.

 General Manager, Mobile and Communications Group

-Prof. Dr. Hermann Eul is corporate vice president and general manager, Mobile and Communications Group.
-In his role, Eul co-leads, with Michael Bell, a worldwide organization focused on the development of hardware, software and connectivity ingredients for phones, tablets, Ultrabook™ and other mobile devices, and complete system solutions.
+Prof. Dr. Hermann Eul is corporate vice president and general manager of the Mobile and Communications Group at Intel Corporation.
+In his role, Eul leads a worldwide organization focused on the development of hardware, software and connectivity ingredients for phones, tablets, Ultrabook™ and other mobile devices, and complete system solutions.

 Eul joined Intel in February 2011 when the acquisition of Infineon's wireless solutions business was completed, forming Intel Mobile Communications, a subsidiary of the company.
 He was president and general manager of Intel Mobile Communications, responsible for developing wireless communication products for mobile phones, tablet computers and other connected devices.
 From 2005 to 2011 Eul was executive vice president and a member of the management board of Infineon Technologies, where he was responsible for research and development as well as sales and marketing, and prior to that served as president of Infineon's communications business.
 From 1991 to 2005, before being promoted into Infieon's executive board, Eul held numerous management positions at Infineon and prior to that, at Siemens.

 Eul studied electrical engineering at Fachhochschule Koblenz and University of Bochum, and earned a doctorate in engineering from the Bochum University.
 He is an avocational professor at the University of Hanover and previously served as a full chair.